Pranav-Sharmaa/Black-Friday-Sales-Analysis/README.md

 Your contributions, feedback, and suggestions are welcomed!
 Follow the contributing guidelines outlined in the repository to collaborate effectively.

-## Additional Considerations

-- **Documentation:**
-  - Include a detailed README.md file explaining the analysis purpose, dataset information, and instructions for running the notebook.

-- **Conda Environment:**
-  - Provide a `requirements.txt` or `environment.yml` file listing project dependencies.

-- **License:**
-  - Specify the license under which your code is released.

-- **Data Source Citation:**
-  - If the dataset is from an external source, provide proper attribution and citation.

-- **Visual Enhancements:**
-  - Enhance visualizations for better storytelling and engagement.

-- **Comments and Documentation in Code:**
-  - Add comments to explain complex logic or steps in the code.

-- **Testing:**
-  - Include unit tests for critical functions or procedures.

-- **Acknowledgments:**
-  - Acknowledge any external libraries, APIs, or tutorials used in your project.

 Feel free to explore the analysis and contribute to uncovering more insights into Black Friday sales trends!